Biden improving but taking additional medication to treat Covid, White House doctor says

 President Joe Biden's Covid-19 symptoms "have improved," his physician said Friday, but the President has taken additional medications to address his temperature and cough.

-Biden's symptoms continue to be a runny nose and fatigue.
-The President had a dry cough earlier Thursday, but he now has "an occasional non-productive, now 'loose' cough," O'Connor wrote.
+Friday's letter states that Biden is suffering from a runny nose, fatigue and what O'Connor described as "an occasional non-productive, now 'loose' cough."

+O'Connor has yet to publicly answer questions about Biden's illness and Jha, who has not personally examined the President, has instead been left to answer medical questions about his condition.
+Jha said he had spoken with the President on a video call Friday and has spoken extensively with O'Connor.

 The President continues to take Paxlovid, Pfizer's antiviral drug.
-O'Connor confirmed that Biden has stopped using previously prescribed medications Crestor and Eliquis "during Paxlovid treatment and for several days after his last dose."
+Biden has stopped using previously his prescribed medications, Crestor and Eliquis, "during Paxlovid treatment and for several days after his last dose."
+In order to prevent a drug interaction, certain medications like Crestor and Eliquis are avoided during Paxlovid treatments.

 O'Connor reiterated in his Friday letter that he anticipates "that (Biden) will respond favorably," to treatment.
 Biden will continue to isolate and be monitored "closely" by the White House medical unit.